 - 1. Pre-Motion Letters and Conferences.
 Pre-motion letters or conferences are not required, except for letter-motions concerning discovery, which are governed by Rule II(A)(6), supra, and the procedure applicable to summary judgment motions, described in Rule II(B)(9), infra. - 2.
 Memoranda of Law.
-Unless prior permission has been granted, memoranda of law in support of and in opposition to motions are limited to 25 pages, and reply memoranda are limited to 10 pages.
+Unless prior permission has been granted, memoranda of law must conform to Local Civil Rule 7.1.
+Specifically, memoranda of law in support of and in opposition to motions may not exceed 8,750 words, and reply memoranda may not exceed 3,500 words.
+These limits do not include the caption, any index, table of contents, table of authorities, signature blocks, or any required certificates, but do include material contained in footnotes or endnotes.
+If a brief is filed by an attorney or prepared with a computer, it must include a certificate by the attorney, or party who is not represented by an attorney, that the document complies with the word-count limitations.
+The person preparing the certificate may rely on the word count of the word-processing program used to prepare the document.
+The certificate must state the number of words in the document.
+Briefs filed by a party who is not represented by an attorney, or are handwritten or prepared with a typewriter, may not exceed 25 pages if filed in support of or in opposition to a motion and may not exceed 10 pages if filed on reply.
 All memoranda of law shall be formatted with one-inch margins and double-spaced.
 All text must be in 12-point font or larger.
-Memoranda of 10 pages or more shall contain a table of contents and table of authorities, neither of which shall count against the page limit. - 3.
+Memoranda of 10 pages or more shall contain a table of contents and table of authorities. - 3.
 Courtesy Copies.
-Two courtesy copies of a complete set of motion papers should be submitted by the movant at the time the reply is served, or as soon thereafter as reasonably practicable.
+One courtesy copy of a complete set of motion papers should be submitted by the movant at the time the reply is served, or as soon thereafter as reasonably practicable.
 Courtesy copies shall be mailed or hand-delivered to Chambers (see supra Rule I(B)(6) for hand-delivery instructions).
 Courtesy copies shall be submitted according to the following instructions: - i.
 Briefs should be printed single-sided and stapled in the upper-left corner.
-If there are any exhibits or supplemental materials filed with that brief, the brief shall be placed in the front left pocket of a three-ring binder containing those materials, as described below; - ii.
+If there are any exhibits or supplemental materials filed with that brief, the brief shall be placed in the front left pocket of a three-ring binder containing those materials, as described below;

+- ii.
 In the three-ring binder, any affidavits, declarations, exhibits, or other motion papers filed with that brief should be printed double-sided, three-hole-punched, placed in the binder, and separated by binder tabs; - iii.
 Binder tabs should either (a) identify the tabbed document by title (e.g., "Affidavit of Jane Doe"), or (b) be numbered, as long as a corresponding table of contents is included as the front page of the binder; - iv.
 Binders should include cover and spine sheets that clearly identify the full case name and the documents included within (e.g., "Plaintiff's Opposition to Defendants' Motion to Dismiss"); and - v.
 If the parties have redacted or filed under seal any portion of the motion papers or attendant exhibits, courtesy copies are to be unredacted, but the portions redacted from public filings should be highlighted so that the Court will know to refrain from quoting those passages in opinions and orders.